 Fine day.
 Tilly had a little son.
 Rossie called.

 With these few words one of the Hurst brothers (either Abraham, Thomas or John) announced, on 11 September 1891, that Thomas Lisle Crampton had come into the world.
-Born in Collie to Thomas Crampton and Matilda Maria Hurst (my Great Great Grandparents) it’s likely that the Collie in question was actually Collie Bridge – the Hurst family farm which was located on the banks of the Collie River near the actual Collie bridge (now known as Eaton).
+Born in Collie to Thomas Crampton and Matilda Maria Hurst (my Great Great Grandparents) it’s likely that the Collie in question was actually Collie Bridge – the Hurst family farm (Greenwood) which was located on the banks of the Collie River near the actual Collie bridge (now known as Eaton).

 One month later, on 11th October, all seemed to be going well with the newborn.
 Matilda (known to everyone as Tilly) took her little son to Bunbury and he was Christened.
 Her parents (who had come to Bunbury the day before to drop off some butter at Spencer’s) may have also attended the ceremony.
 After the Christening Tilly remained in town for three more days and on the 14th the new mother and her baby travelled back to her parents’ house at Collie Bridge.

 It seems that a rest was now in order.
 Tilly and little Thomas remained with her parents for two more weeks.
 Throughout this time the weather was mostly fine.
-The Christy Minstrels were in town on the 21st October and the current writer of the Daybook recorded that he went to watch them perform.
-A well known blackface group, they provided entertainment in celebration of Proclamation Day.
+The Christy Minstrels were in town on the 21st October and the present writer of the Daybook recorded that he went to watch them perform.
+A well-known blackface group, they provided entertainment in celebration of Proclamation Day.
 Though it’s doubtful Tilly would’ve attended I’m sure the visits by her Uncle Thomas Chapman on the 22nd, Archie (possibly Archie Fowler) on the 24th and then her sister Minnie on the 25th would’ve been a great source of amusement and welcome chances to show off her new bundle of joy.

 Little Thomas’s only job was simply to be a baby and to slowly grow.
 As time went by he would’ve become more familiar with the faces of his father, mother, sister, grandparents and aunts and uncles.
 Tilly also often visited her parents and travelled to Bunbury.
 It’s likely that Daisy and Thomas accompanied her on such trips as these.